-Unless training content directly relates to the individual's tasks and responsibilities, trainees will feel their time has been wasted and ignore the message.
+Unless training content directly relates to the individual's tasks and responsibilities, a trainee will feel their time has been wasted and ignore the message.
 Similarly, neglecting employees affected by the transformation will guarantee resistance to change.

 Effective training ultimately depends on employee buy-in, which, in turn, requires a steady, clear, and transparent communication stream from the project owners.
-You must not only send the right message to the right people, but also let them know how often and by what means relevant information will be conveyed.
+You must not only send the right message to the right people, but you also must let them know how often and by what means relevant information will be conveyed.